Skip to Main Content

 Why Older Children Should Learn to Wear Seatbelts Correctly

 Older children should always wear seatbelts correctly for several important reasons.
-Firstly, although children aged 10 to 12 may technically meet the height and weight requirements to sit safely in a car’s passenger seats, the seatbelt may still rest uncomfortably on their bodies.
-This discomfort can lead children to adjust the seatbelt in unsafe positions, such as placing it across their stomachs or under their arms rather than properly across their shoulders.
+Children between the ages of 10 and 12 may be big enough to sit safely in a car’s passenger seats.
+However, the seatbelt may still feel uncomfortable for them.
+This discomfort can make kids adjust the seatbelt in unsafe ways.
+For example, they may put it around their stomach or under their arms instead of over their shoulders.
 Such improper adjustments significantly increase the risk of severe injuries during an accident.

-In addition, wearing seatbelts correctly sets a positive example for younger children who may be observing their older siblings or peers.
+Wearing seatbelts properly shows younger kids how to be safe in the car when they see older siblings or friends.
 Younger children often look up to older children as role models.
 If they see older children wearing seatbelts properly, they are more likely to learn and adopt safe behaviors.
-By consistently demonstrating responsible seatbelt use, older children can help instill lifelong habits of buckling up that will contribute to their safety as well as the safety of others.
+Older kids can help make sure everyone stays safe by always wearing their seatbelt.
+This habit will keep them and others protected for life.

-According to the Centers for Disease Control and Prevention, over 2.3 million adults were treated in emergency rooms because of car accidents in 2009.
+According to the Centers for Disease Control and Prevention, over 3.8 million people were treated in emergency rooms because of car accidents in 2020.
 Estimated costs are over $70 billion annually for crash-related injuries and death.

-Some not-so-surprising factors are that seatbelt use can reduce the severity of injuries and the likelihood of a fatality by over one-half.
+Wearing a seatbelt can greatly reduce the seriousness of injuries and the chance of death by more than half.
 Many people do not wear seatbelts because they have airbags in their vehicles.
 Airbags are great extra protection but are not designed as a substitute for a safety belt.

 The largest groups of people who do not wear seatbelts are those adults aged 18 to 34.
 Additionally, women are much more likely to wear seatbelts than men.

-Texas has done an admirable job in both enforcing seat belt laws and educating the public, which is a major step in reducing unnecessary injuries from accidents.
+Texas has done well in enforcing seat belt laws and educating the public.
+This helps reduce injuries from accidents.

-The “click it or ticket” slogan has proven very effective in letting people know that not wearing a seatbelt is against the law and can result in a fine.
+The “click it or ticket” slogan reminds people that not wearing a seatbelt is illegal and can lead to a fine.
+It has been successful in raising awareness about seatbelt laws.

 Resources: